-• A financial management framework comprising:

-- Financial and Contract Procedure Rules included as part of the Constitution and reviewed annually; - Medium-term financial planning using a three-year cycle, updated annually, to align resources to corporate priorities; - o Service and financial planning integrated within the corporate performance management cycle; - o Annual budget process involving scrutiny, challenge and public consultation; - Regular monitoring by management of revenue and capital budgets with reports to Management Team and the Executive; - Annual outturn reports on both the revenue and capital budgets which are submitted for consideration by the Executive and the Accounts and Audit Committee as part of the Statement of Accounts; - o Continuously evolving arrangements for securing efficiencies and improvement; - o Production annually of a Statement of Accounts compliant with the requirements of local authority accounting practice; - o Compliance with the requirements established by CIPFA, the public sector accountancy body. - o A regular review of the Council's Financial Management arrangements. - A performance management framework provides an explicit link between the corporate priorities and personal objectives of Council Officers.
-Performance is reported to Councillors and the Council's Management Team on a systematic basis with areas of poor performance investigated proactively.
-Key features of the Performance Management Framework include:- - A regular review of the Strategic Plan to ensure that priorities are reviewed, remain relevant and reflect the aims of the Council; - Service Plans which are produced with explicit goals and associated performance targets in order to ensure that achievement of performance is measurable; - The Council's staff appraisal system Performance Management Reviews against a competency framework - links personal objectives directly to Service Plans; - Regular reports on the performance of key indicators which are presented to Councillors and Officers; - An Information Governance Framework which sets out the way our organisation handles information, in particular, the personal and sensitive data relating to residents, suppliers and employees.
-Key features of the information governance framework include:- - A suite of policies and procedures on the Council's Information Security which are available on the Intranet for all staff to review;
+- 3.32 The Corporate Director is appointed the Council's Monitoring Officer.
+The appointment of a Monitoring Officer is required in accordance with Section 5 of the Local Government and Housing Act 1989.
+It is the function of the Monitoring Officer to report to Members upon any contravention of any enactment or rule of law or any maladministration by the Authority.
+The Monitoring Officer also has responsibilities under the Council's Ethical Framework relating to the Members' Code of Conduct and the Standards Regime. - 3.33 The Financial Services Manager is designated as the officer with statutory responsibility for the proper administration of the Council's financial affairs, in accordance with the Section 151 of the Local Government Act 1972. - 3.34 The three statutory officers referred to above have unfettered access to information and to Councillors on the Council so that they can discharge their responsibilities effectively.
+The functions of these Officers and their roles are clearly set out in the Council's Constitution.
+In particular, the role of the Financial Services Manager (as Chief Finance Officer) at the Council accords with the principles set out in CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - 3.35 An established financial management framework comprising: - $\circ$ Financial and Contract Procedure Rules as part of the Constitution; - Medium-term financial planning using a three-year cycle, updated annually, to align resources to corporate priorities; - $\circ$ Service and financial planning integrated within the corporate performance management cycle; - o Annual budget process involving scrutiny, challenge and consultation; - Regular monitoring by management of revenue and capital budgets with reports to Management Team and the Executive; - Annual reports to councillors on both the final revenue and capital outturns compared to the approved; - o Continuous challenge of the scope for securing efficiencies and service improvements; - Production of an annual Statement of Accounts compliant with the requirements of local authority accounting practice; - $\circ$ Compliance with the requirements established by CIPFA, the public sector accountancy body. - o A regular review of the Council's Financial Management arrangements. - 3.36 A performance management framework which provides an explicit link between the corporate priorities and personal objectives of staff and their training and development needs.
+Performance is reported to Councillors and the Management Team on a systematic basis with areas of poor performance investigated proactively.
+Key features of the Performance Management Framework include:- - A regular review of the Strategic Plan to ensure that priorities are reviewed, remain relevant and reflect the aims of the Council; - Service Plans produced with explicit goals and associated performance targets in order to ensure that achievement of performance is measurable; - The Council's staff appraisal system Performance Management Reviews against a competency framework - links personal objectives directly to Service Plans; - $\circ$ Regular reports on the performance of key indicators which are presented to Councillors and Officers; - 3.37 An Information Governance Framework which sets out the way we handle and process information, in particular, the personal and sensitive data relating to residents, suppliers and employees.
+Key features of the information governance framework include:-